powerfulbean/mTRFpy/CONTRIBUTING.md

 pip install -r doc/requirements.txt
 ```

-This will install several packages for building the documentation for `mne-bids`.
+This will install several packages for building the documentation for `mTRFpy`.

 ## Making style checks